lasantosr/intelli-shell/README.md

 You can customize key bindings using environment variables: `INTELLI_BOOKMARK_HOTKEY`, `INTELLI_SEARCH_HOTKEY` and `INTELLI_LABEL_HOTKEY`

+## Tips

+- When the search criteria matches an alias or produces a single result, it's automatically autocompleted!
+  - The label UI will still be shown if the command contains labels
+- You can alias common commands to store some kind of favorite labels, for example bookmark `cd {{path}}` and give it a `cd` alias
+  - You can regularly use `cd` but if you hit `ctrl + space` it will show your "pinned" folders
+- Long commands or even functions can also be bookmarked
+  - For example `function custom_echo () { echo "hey: $@"; }; custom_echo {{text}};`

 ## Wishlist

 - [x] Labels support to store most used labels and select them using a dedicated UI